 GMAT Scoring at the median or above is great, but scoring below the median shouldn't discourage you.
 The bottom line is that you need to prove you're a smart person who can handle the quantitative rigor of business school--so the admissions committee considers the GMAT along with your GPA to determine your academic preparedness.
 It's okay to take this exam more than once if you don't reach the median the first time--but consider taking a prep course before you take the GMAT for the second time.
 After you're satisfied with your score, don't continue taking the test.
 At this point, it's really much more important to focus on the qualitative portions of the application--as demonstrated in essays and the interview (think of the GMAT as a key to getting your foot in the door, but the essays and interview will get you on the dance floor).
 Fortunately, the qualitative portions are also where many veterans excel--and we can offer the most assistance with those.

-In case you're wondering how the vets of 2015 stack up, we've included a class profile of veteran students from the 2YMBA Class of 2015.
+In case you're wondering how the vets of 2015 & 2016 stack up, we've included the most recent KVA Employment Report.